 I used to drink a lot of alcohol, and when I say a lot, I mean a bottle or two of wine a day, not just a glass or two.
 I could not get through a day without drinking, but now I no longer drink alcohol at all.
-This transformation is miraculous in itself, but what is even more noteworthy is the how and why.
+This transformation is miraculous in itself, but what is even more noteworthy is the how and why of it.
 I have not done this by white-knuckling, teeth-gritting, going to AA meetings every day, or by sheer willpower (although there was a bit of that in the beginning), but by being honest enough to admit that I had a problem, and that I did not just like to drink, I needed to drink.
 By dealing with the how and why of my drinking, with the underlying stress and tension that I could only find relief from by drinking, and by finding other ways of dealing with tension and learning to love and care for myself, the need for a drink just fell away…

 Alcohol is a beloved drink of many doctors.
 Many of us love wine, are real aficionados of it, and some even have wineries as a hobby on the side or to enjoy in our retirement.
 We have been told for many years now that a glass or two of red wine is good for our heart, and there have been studies to back this up.